madhurjyasarma/FastAPI-PostGres/README.md

   ![Screenshot (7)](https://github.com/madhurjyasarma/FastAPI-PostGres/assets/77984764/5becd497-7d55-4b48-9951-c8b8b47bbe8e)

 - But while creating the docker container I was facing error some problem with Docker daemon.
 Since I could't able to create a docker container.
   Since I couldn't able to create the image, I also didn't tried Localstack since it requires that docker image.
-(Note: I have worked in Localstack before in a similar task)
-  The error, This error occured due to some problem with my laptop.
   ![Screenshot (15)](https://github.com/madhurjyasarma/FastAPI-PostGres/assets/77984764/0afceb67-c822-4698-82ad-51adfe1ec7cb)

 - So, I have decided to deploy the application directly to a AWS EC2 instance, Using a CURL command I am able to add a record in the database.